 Not only was I-taweh in demand for live performances, his incredible versatility and precision on guitar, vocals and bass kept him busy in the recording studios.
 As the guitarist for Everton Blender’s band Blend Dem, he traveled to the U.S.A. and went on to work as the bassist for the Yellow Wall Dub Squad, a major backing band for Jamaican artists in the U.S.A.
-He quickly gained popularity as the singing bassist, opening for artists such as Sister Carol, Prezident Brown, the Abyssinians, Yami Bolo, Half Pint, the Mighty Diamonds, and the Melodians.
+He quickly gained popularity opening for artists such as Sister Carol, Prezident Brown, the Abyssinians, Yami Bolo, Half Pint, the Mighty Diamonds, the Melodians, and many more.

 In 2009, after 17 years of being a supporting musician, I-taweh took a hiatus from the road, and in 2011 he began his own singing career.
 He independently composed, produced, and launched his debut album “Overload” under his label Tap Nat Muzik.
 Selections from the Overload album have received significant airplay on stations in Jamaica.
 The single “Overload” was a 2011-2012 hit, reaching #1 on the Hot 102 FM chart.
 In the U.S.A. the album has been very well-received at traditional reggae radio, college and syndicated programs.
 Overload was selected as part of the Direct TV cable network’s menu of reggae for regular rotation.
 Overload has become popular with people of all ages, and continues to be a cultural anthem for the struggle of liberation.